cthulahoops/chatcli/README.md

 ChatCLI is a command-line tool that uses the OpenAI GPT-3.5/GPT-4 API to provide a chat bot interface that can answer your questions.
-It provides a simple and intuitive way to interact with GPT-3 by asking questions and getting relevant answers.
+It provides a simple and intuitive way to interact with GPT by asking questions and getting relevant answers.

 This command is in early development and the interface and log file format are